Timeless vs Trends

 12- Transfer weight gradually as the skis approach the fall line

 We need many ways to make the same point to teach well.
 This is the very creative aspect of teaching that makes every lesson unique to the students.
 However, technical trends are not exercises to improve how we teach; they are changes to the fundamentals.
-Promoting something as new has marketing benefits, and it appeals to the desire for innovation.
+Promoting something as new has marketing benefits that appeals to the desire for innovation.
 But ski instruction is more than a business; it is knowledge that is based on physical principles with a long history of application.
 It takes extraordinary evidence to change established principles.
 The latest marketing trends in thinking from new Interski team members is not enough.

 There are no national techniques in sports like golf, but every four years ski instructors maintain the tradition of comparing the national techniques which still exist in ski instruction.
 Great effort is spent trying to differentiate techniques in the name of marketing and innovation rather than looking at what they share so instruction can be simplified.
 This helps to keep alive the idea that technique changes frequently.